Natanel777/fightway-backend/README.md

 ## License

 This project is licensed under the [Apache 2.0](https://www.apache.org/licenses/LICENSE-2.0).
-Feel free to use and modify the code as needed.
+Feel free to look up in the information.

 For more details, see the [Apache 2.0](https://www.apache.org/licenses/LICENSE-2.0) file.